Stomach ulcers, also known as gastric ulcers, are open ulcers that develop in the stomach lining.

 Antacids and alginates:

-Some antacids also contain a medication called alginate, which produces a protective coating on the lining of the stomach.
+Some antacids also contain a medication called alginate, which produces a protective coating on the stomach lining.

 These medications are available to buy without a prescription in pharmacies.
 Your pharmacist can advise you which one is best for you.

-Antacids should be taken when you experience symptoms or when you wait for them, such as after meals or before bedtime.
+Antacids should be taken when you experience symptoms or wait for them, such as after meals or before bedtime.
 Antacids containing alginates are best taken after meals.

 The side effects of both medications are usually minor and may include: